 I loved the Flower Child vintage store.
 If it was possible, I would’ve bought up all the furniture in the store to decorate my apartment like this.
 Orange!

-Interesting art was everywhere in Columbus, especially in the Short North.
+Interesting street art and public art sculptures were everywhere in Columbus, especially in the Short North.

 This sculpture by Russ Vogt was called “The Guardian.”

 The quirky spirit of the area was captured in the weird re-imagined paintings of American classics.
 Like this American Gothic tribute with the woman flipped upside down.

 And the Mona Lisa, turned on her side.